JarbasHiveMind/HiveMind-community-docs/docs/13_mycroft.md

 A mind will inject its own context about the originating clients,  only responses to the client message will be forwarded, this provides client isolation.

-A mind will filter incoming and outgoing messages per client, the permissions model of the hivemind is extensive (or will be, it's WIP!) eg, it might refuse utterances based on the intent, ovos-core will never even see them
+A mind will filter incoming and outgoing messages per client, the permissions model of the hivemind is extensive e.g. it might refuse utterances based on the intent

-This info applies to ovos-core, Hivemind depends on this functionality but it is not part of the hivemind itself.
+This info applies to `ovos-core`, Hivemind depends on this functionality but it is not part of the hivemind itself.
 HiveMind responsibility is only to deliver the BUS messages

 From the POV of the Hivemind you can [replace ovos-core with anything](https://github.com/JarbasHiveMind/Fakecroft-DDG) as long as you respect the mechanisms below